Updated: Jul 24, 2021

 It is a common food in the whole Middle East, made from a sesame paste, and can be mixed with almonds, pistachios, walnuts, pine, or whipped cream, the main common food among Egyptians as a snack at breakfast or dinner.

 "Umm Ali" is one of the most delicious Egyptian sweets.

-It is rich with nuts.
-It is layers of puff pastry, which can be replaced with toast or croissants, covered with a layer of cream and bake in the oven.
+It is rich in nuts.
+It is made of layers of puff pastry, (can be replaced with toast or croissants), soaked in milk and mixed with nuts, raisins, coconut flakes, and sugar, and then baked.

 It was named after Umm Ali, the wife of Izz al-Din Aybek, the first Mamluk sultan after the Ayyubids.

 Roz Bel Laban

 Rozz bel laban translates to rice with milk it’s Egypt’s version of rice pudding.
 If you’re a fan of rice pudding, you will love it.